thomaspeugeot/phyllotaxymusic/go/cmd/phyllotaxymusic/content/_index.md

 On the third measure, the theme starts again, but it starts with the note G, a 7 half tone higher.

+Having a theme that repeats itself harmonously with a shift in beats and tone is called a cannon:

+- Pachelbel's Canon in D
+- "Row, Row, Row Your Boat"

+Phylotaxy will help us to compose theme that are suited for cannon with the following idea : if a cannon theme is a curve on a plan, it must overlap with itself with an horizontal and a vertical shift.

 ### Phylotaxy

 Phylotaxy means "shape of leaves"